alex-connolly/guardian/README.md

 Significantly, Guardian is virtual machine agnostic - the same syntax can be compiled into radically different bytecode for different virtual machines.

+Guardian currently supports the generation of bytecode for the following VMs:

+- Ethereum Virtual Machine
+- NEO Virtual Machine
+- FireVM

 ## Aims

 In no particular order, Guardian strives to: